Composition

 Applied Composition 1

-Examine the historical building blocks for writing polyphonic music.
+Examine the historical building blocks for writing polyphonic music, with a focus on harmonic contexts.

 Electronic Music